 Let’s start with the sauce, shall we?
 We have a restaurant here that has the BEST Vodka cream sauce.
 Originally that is what this was going to be, however, to make it a bit more Valentine(y) I thought, hey, how about champagne?
 Guess what?
 It totally works.
 Get out your food processor and make quick work of the chopping.
 If you don’t have a food processor it’s okay, you can put those awesome knife skills to work.

-Start with dicing your onion and adding to the pan with your olive oil; cook until translucent.
+Start with dicing your onion and adding it to the pan with your olive oil; cook until translucent.
 Once your onions have cooked partially through, add in your minced garlic and continue to cook for another 2 minutes.
-Once your onion and garlic has filled your kitchen with its awesomeness, add in two cups of Brut Champagne.
+Once your onion and garlic have filled your kitchen with its awesomeness, add in two cups of Brut Champagne.

 Safety hat moment: